Anna Kournikova Tells Her Baby 'Please Don’t Inherit My Moves' While Dancing to Enrique Iglesias' New Song

 RELATED: Inside Enrique Iglesias and Anna Kournikova’s Private Relationship

 Kournikova and Iglesias, 42, welcomed the twins in December 2017.
-The couple named their son and daughter, Nicholas and Lucy, according to TMZ.
+The couple named their son and daughter Nicholas and Lucy, according to TMZ.

+RELATED VIDEO: New Parents Enrique Iglesias and Anna Kournikova Share First Photos of Twins

 One month later, in January, the pair, who have been together for nearly 11 years, shared the first pictures of their newborns, confirming the news that they are now parents.